mayflyINK/beginnerDev-Notes/node.md

 - press any key to continue will launch windows powershell
 - downloading and installing everything will take some time.
 - powershell will close when complete
+- open bash and type `node` to switch node command prompts
+- `console.log('hello world')` to test javascript in terminal

 open bash and type
 - `node -v` to check node version